MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ### Page labels

-Page labels are used to display plain text on a page, such instructions or informative texts.
+Page labels are used to display plain text on a page, such as instructions or informative texts.
 You can find several examples of page labels in the Rapidstart Services Wizard in page `"Config.
 Wizard"`.

 Page labels are defined by a `label(Name)` control inside the `area(Content)` part of a page.
 The following code shows how to define a page label.